Bluehost vs. iPage – Prices, Features, Performance, and More Compared

 Bluehost offers automatic website backups via a tool known as CodeGuard.
 The tool is available for free if you sign up for one of the more expensive hosting plans.
 You can also add the tool to any of the other plans by paying $3 per month. iPage has its own backup tool, which isn’t included for free with any of its hosting plans but only costs $1 per month if you want to add it to your package as an optional service.

 Bluehost has three special plans on offer designed to support customers who want to build their own eCommerce platform.
 The plans cost between $6.95 and $12.95 per month and are based on the WooCommerce plugin for WordPress.
 These packages include some neat features but are, for the most part, identical to the regular shared and WordPress hosting plans.
 If you don’t need help setting up an online store, you could just build a WordPress website on one of the regular hosting plans and install WooCommerce on top.
+Our Bluehost eCommerce review can tell you everything else you might want to know about building an online store with Bluehost.

 If you go with iPage, you can unlock eCommerce functionality by opting for the third tier of the company’s website builder, which costs $15.99 per month.
 This will unlock a number of additional features for the builder that are specifically designed with eCommerce in mind.
 A few examples include inventory management, coupon codes, shopping cart, and the ability to choose between several different payment processors.